Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Sharp bounds and efficient estimation

-} Further, the above estimator is \textbf{statistically efficient}. \end{theorem} \begin{proof} See Supplement~\ref{appendix:proof_v+}. \end{proof} We now have a \emph{statistically efficient estimator} for the sharp upper bound of the value function under unobserved confounding.
-Algorithm~\ref{algorithm:training} presents a flexible procedure to learn confounding-robust policies for parametric policy classes $\Pi_\theta$ (e.g., neural networks).
+} \rebuttal{If, on top, $\E[|Y|^2]<\infty$,} the above estimator is \textbf{semi-parametrically efficient}. \end{theorem} \begin{proof} See Supplement~\ref{appendix:proof_v+}. \end{proof} We now have a \emph{semi-parametrically efficient estimator} for the sharp upper bound of the value function under unobserved confounding.
+Algorithm~\ref{algorithm:training} presents a flexible procedure to learn confounding-robust policies for parametric policy classes $\Pi_\theta$ (e.g., neural networks). \rebuttal{For simplicity, Algorithm~\ref{algorithm:training} only uses a single spit, but we emphasize that cross-fitting can be used to increase sample efficiency.}